Local survival of spread of infection among biased random walks: Basic definitions

 \subsection{Genealogical infected paths}

 ~ We can see the infection mechanism through genealogical paths.
-In order to define these paths, we need the consider paths that particles in the process follow.
-If $X$ denotes a particle in the system, we denote by $(X(s))_{s \geq 0}$ the path that it performs.
+In order to define these paths, we introduce a notation for the trajectory of a particle.
+If $X$ denotes a particle present at time zero, we denote by $(X(s))_{s \geq 0}$ the path that it performs.
+We say that a particle $X$ becomes infected at time $t$ if it is healthy before time $t$ and infected after time $t$, i.e., $t$ is the first time it shares a site with another infected particle.